Voyage en Orient (Lamartine): Reception

 After its publication in 1835, Voyage en Orient attracted several criticisms.
 Lamartine was blamed for his tolerance towards Islam and his writing was judged as unpleasant, as well as redundant, because of his constant notes on how appealing is the Orient in his opinion.
 Lamartine has also been accused of lying due to the numerous contradictions and errors displayed in his account, which can be exemplified by the dates not coinciding with the reality.
-For instance, in Voyage en Orient, Lamartine states that he left France in May 1832 but it is well-known that he only started his journey in July of the same year.
+For instance, in Voyage en Orient, Lamartine states that he left France in May 1832 but it is well known that he only started his journey in July of the same year.

-The scholar Sarga Moussa, a specialist in literary Orientalism and in nineteenth-century travel writing, wrote several academic articles on Voyage en Orient and how Lamartine's depictions of the Orient ran counter the century’s conventional prejudices against Oriental civilisations.
+The scholar Sarga Moussa, a specialist in literary Orientalism and in nineteenth-century travel writing, wrote several academic articles on Voyage en Orient and how Lamartine's depictions of the Orient ran counter the century's conventional prejudices against Oriental civilisations.
 Moussa supports his arguments by comparing Lamartine with different figures such as the Romantic travel writer Chateaubriand or with one of Lamartine's friends, the doctor Jean-Vaast Delaroière.
 His comparison shows that Lamartine's vision of the Orient diverged from the century's mainstreamed representations of the Eastern world, particularly with regard to Islam, which Lamartine saw as analogous to Christianity.

 Edward Said's analysis of Lamartine's travel account does not draw the same conclusions as Moussa.
-In Orientalism, he argues that Lamartine’s zeal for the region was no different from other Romantic writers and that he was in line with the mainstream depictions of the East.
-For the postcolonial author, the French poet contributed to the Western gaze because, through the prism of Lamartine’s writing, the representation of the Orient remained guided by an imperial and colonial aesthetic that aimed to produced interest for the reader.
+In Orientalism, he argues that Lamartine's zeal for the region was no different from other Romantic writers and that he was in line with the mainstream depictions of the East.
+For the postcolonial author, the French poet contributed to the Western gaze because, through the prism of Lamartine's writing, the representation of the Orient remained guided by an imperial and colonial aesthetic that aimed to produce interest for the reader.
 Said shows that Lamartine asserted in Voyage en Orient that colonial rule and political domination of the Orient was imperative for European powers.
 Said concludes that in Lamartine's vision the Orient is reborn as European right-to-power over it.